 TDS (Total Dissolved Solids) refers to the measurement of water salinity, total dissolved solids or soluble elements in water.
 The dissolved solids in water can include magnesium, sodium, calcium, chlorides, and sulfates.
 Total dissolved solids in water are measured in parts per million (ppm).
 High quality water for flowers should have a TDS measurement of less than 200 ppm.

 Bacteria, fungi & plant debris in vase water can block the flower stems and prevent water uptake.
 Most tap water is free of high levels of bacteria and fungi.
 However, bacteria and fungi can grow very rapidly in vase water.
 You should use a biocide (found in most floral food / preservatives) to help control the growth of bacteria and fungi.

-Vases and floral containers should always be washed thoroughly and be sterilized with a solution of chlorine based bleach between uses.
+Vases, knives, clippers, storage containers and other equipment should always be washed thoroughly and be sterilized with a sanitizing bactericide between uses.
 For longest flower life, vase water should be changed every third day, and replaced with a solution of fresh water and floral preservative.